 c) that an EESS (Earth-to-space) allocation in the 23 GHz frequency range would allow for uplinks and downlinks on the same transponder, increasing efficiency and reducing satellite complexity,

+noting

+a) that the frequency band 22.55-23.55 GHz is allocated to the fixed, inter-satellite and mobile services on a primary basis;

+b) that the frequency band 22.55-23.15 GHz is also allocated to the space research service (SRS) (Earth-to-space) on a primary basis, paired with the SRS (space-to-Earth) allocation in the frequency band 25.5-27 GHz;

+c) that the frequency band 22.21-22.5 GHz is allocated to the radio astronomy service (RAS) on a primary basis;

+d) that for the RAS in the frequency bands 22.81-22.86 GHz and 23.07-23.12 GHz No. 5.149 applies,

 recognizing

-a) that the frequency band 22.55-23.55 GHz is allocated to the fixed, inter-satellite and mobile services;

-b) that the frequency band 22.55-23.15 GHz is also allocated to the space research service (SRS) (Earth-to-space);

-c) that the SRS (Earth-to-space) allocation in the frequency band 22.55-23.15 GHz is paired with the SRS (space-to-Earth) allocation in the frequency band 25.5-27 GHz;

-d) that the possible development of the EESS (Earth-to-space) in the frequency band 22.55-23.15 GHz should not constrain the use and development of the SRS (Earth-to-space) in this frequency band,
+a) that the possible development of the EESS (Earth-to-space) in the frequency band 22.55-23.15 GHz should not constrain the use and development of the SRS (Earth-to-space) in this frequency band;

+b) that protection of the RAS sites operating in the frequency ranges indicated in noting c) and d) may be achieved by sufficient geographic separation from the EESS Earth stations,

+resolves to invite ITU-R to complete in time for WRC-23

+1 the identification of relevant technical and operational parameters of the current and planned use of the radiocommunication services listed in noting a) to d) to be used in sharing and compatibility studies;

-resolves to invite the ITU Radiocommunication Sector1 to conduct sharing and compatibility studies between EESS (Earth-to-space) systems and the existing services mentioned in recognizing a) and b), while ensuring the protection of, and not imposing undue constraints on, all services and future development of existing services, in the frequency band 22.55-23.15 GHz;
+2 sharing and compatibility studies between EESS (Earth-to-space) systems and the existing services mentioned in noting a) to d), while ensuring the protection of current use and future development of existing services, in the frequency band 22.55-23.15 GHz and adjacent frequency bands,

-2 to complete the studies, taking into account the present use of the allocated frequency band, with a view to presenting, at the appropriate time, the technical basis for the work of WRC-27,
+invites administrations

+to participate actively in the ITU-R studies and provide the technical and operational characteristics of the systems involved by submitting contributions to the ITU Radiocommunication Sector,

 invites the 2027 World Radiocommunication Conference

-to review the results of these studies with a view to providing a worldwide primary allocation to the EESS (Earth-to-space) in the frequency band 22.55-23.15 GHz,
+to consider, based on the results of studies, new global primary allocation to the EESS (Earth-to-space) in the frequency band 22.55-23.15 GHz,

-invites administrations

-to participate actively in the studies by submitting contributions to the ITU Radiocommunication Sector,

 invites the Secretary-General

 to bring this Resolution to the attention of the international and regional organizations concerned.